How to Develop Key Risk Indicators (KRIs) to Fortify Your Business

 Key risk indicators are metrics that predict potential risks that can negatively impact businesses.
 They provide a way to quantify and monitor each risk.
 Think of them as change-related metrics that act as an early warning risk detection system to help companies effectively monitor, manage and mitigate risks.
 KRIs provide visibility into the weaknesses within your company’s risk and control environment and processes — and help to develop a risk assessment plan to fortify your business.

-What Is the Purpose of Key Risk Indicators?
+The Primary Purpose of Key Risk Indicators

 KRIs add value to overall operational risk management by playing an essential risk management role.
 KRIs predict potential risk — especially within high-risk areas and sectors.
 KRIs can help with: